George E. Mitchell Black-Eyed Susan Stakes: History

-The event was inaugurated in 1919 as the Pimlico Oaks and was renamed in 1952 to its present name to complement the Preakness Stakes and to acknowledge the Maryland State flower.
+The event was inaugurated in 1919 as the Pimlico Oaks.
 The inaugural edition was won by Milkmaid who went on to earn United States Champion 3-Yr-Old Filly honors.
 Milkmaid's owner J. K. L. Ross had a very good 1919 racing campaign, also winning the first U.S. Triple Crown with the colt Sir Barton.

+The Pimlico Oaks was renamed in 1952 to the Black-Eyed Susan Stakes to acknowledge the state flower of Maryland.
 The Black-Eyed Susan was given graded stakes race status in 1973.